marlinprotocol/marlinctl2/README.md

 Compiled on: 03-01-2021_09-18-09@UTC
 bec6caaa7c6336485964165b9e29edfd  marlinctl-2.0.0-linux-amd64
 ```
-The newest marlinctl version will show the following version string however.
-If the following version is higher than the version described above, your marlinctl will upgrade to the following in some time after a few command invocations (Try operations like `sudo marlinctl beacon versions` to invoke an upgrade if you want to manually trigger upgrade).
+The newest marlinctl will show the following version string however.
+If the following is higher than the version described above, your marlinctl will upgrade to the following in some time after a few command invocations (Try operations like `sudo marlinctl beacon versions` to invoke an upgrade if you want to manually trigger upgrade).
 ```
 marlinctl version 2.1.0 build master@99152b066bdb648c415a3d7de1310221268d2117
 Compiled on: 18-03-2021_09-02-50@UTC